-Words & Photos Jason Goldwatch
+Words and photos by Jason Goldwatch

 At some point in my memory of it all, I slowly awoke.
 I was an adolescent enthralled by art, mischief and awareness.
 I was young and curious and happened upon the impossibly complex miracle of psychoactive molecules.
 I was gifted with tiny glimpses through the veil.
 I was seeking and was given simple answers to impossible questions.

 It became a time of brave psychedelic mountaineering that teetered on a neon edge of ancient wisdom and complete psychosis.

 I’d like to just blame it on Nancy Reagan.
 But, in American public schools, no one speaks about finding consciousness, about being aware.
 No one teaches about waking up a being, a spirit of light locked into a fleshy body of water standing on a spinning round rock floating in an infinite black void …

 The monotony of a life that was prepared for a young being on Earth made no sense to me, and thus I began to crack it and shift it and peel it apart.
 As most young and curious folks do, I turned to “religion” for answers.
 But, to me, religions spoke of fear and control and were riddled with grubby human hand prints.
 The religions I saw didn’t speak to what I fundamentally knew on my own.

 So I turned my back on organized religions, scoffed at the new-wave Bay Area cornball thing surrounding me, and forged my own path into the exploration of awareness.
 I knew the truth I was seeking ultimately lies within myself.
 And there were no spiritual heroes that held any weight in my young, rebel mind.

 That is, until I began to hear about the lighter side of one of my most favorite SF-based bombers, Michael LeSage, a.k.a.
 GIANT.
 One of my personal heroes of street art, and to me a true wizard of the night, and a real leader of the “fuck you!”